spekulatius/PHPScraper/README.md

 There are plenty of examples on the [PHPScraper website](https://phpscraper.de) and in the [tests](https://github.com/spekulatius/PHPScraper/tree/master/tests).

-If you prefer learning by doing check the [`playground.php`](https://github.com/spekulatius/PHPScraper/blob/master/playground.php) out.
+Check the [`playground.php`](https://github.com/spekulatius/PHPScraper/blob/master/playground.php) if you prefer learning by doing.
 You get it up and running with:

 ```bash
 $ git clone git@github.com:spekulatius/PHPScraper.git && composer update